 As we have formed the only feasible scheme to form a solution, you can try to form additional solution figures applying the scheme.

-Do you want to know how to solve difficult problems easily without wasting time on random attempts?
+Know how to solve difficult problems easily without wasting time on random attempts

-Our new ebook on puzzle solutions by innovative methods will show you just that.
+Our ebook on puzzle solutions by innovative methods will show you just that.

 Puzzles for Adults: 50 Brain Teasers with Step-by-Step Solutions: Boost Your Power of Problem Solving